-During 2015 the "Policy for the governance and amendment of the Undertaking Specific Parameters to calculate the SCR of the Technical-Insurance Non-Life and Health risks" was adopted, and the "Underwriting Policy - Non-Life Business" and the "Provisions Policy - Non-Life Business" were updated.
+During 2015 the "Policy for the governance and amendment of the Undertaking Specific Parameters to calculate the SCR of the Technical-Insurance Non-Life and Health risks" was adopted, and the "Underwriting Policy - Non-Life Business" were updated.

 The Policy for the governance and amendment of the Undertaking Specific Parameters to calculate the SCR of the Technical-Insurance Non-Life and Health risks introduces specific guidelines on the governance and amendment of the USP methodology by defining the roles and responsibilities of the corporate bodies and functions involved.